Skip to content

 registry = models

-When declaring an id, unless the field type is IntegerField or BigIntegerField, you should always declare a default or a ValueError is raised.
+When declaring an id, unless the field type is IntegerField or BigIntegerField, you have to provide the primary key when creating the object.

 import edgy